ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 ---

 ## Deprecation warning(s)
+- Removed as announced
-- fbcp-ili9341 for SPI displays.
+~~fbcp-ili9341 for SPI displays.
 Will be removed 2026/01, also any support for these displays types.
-A more modern display driver [is available](https://github.com/notro/panel-mipi-dbi/wiki) but due its complexity you are on your own activating and using it (but I still accept "issues" about it)
+A more modern display driver [is available](https://github.com/notro/panel-mipi-dbi/wiki) but due its complexity you are on your own activating and using it (but I still accept "issues" about it)~~

 ---